Intervention/docs/httpauth/v5/getting-started/introduction.md

 The package provides an API that makes these steps as simple as possible.

 The workflow is divided into two steps.
-In the first, an instance of the `Authenticator::class` class is created descided which type of authentication should be used.
-In the second step, the respective resource is secured by a single call.
+In the first, an instance of the `Authenticator::class` class is created and you decide which type of authentication to use.
+In the second step, the resource is secured with a single call.

 First, the library must be [installed](/v5/getting-started/installation) in the